Saturday December 3

 Christmas Day

 Xaxa made the little Christmas video embedded in this label.
-We arelabel2015 glad and grateful to be together as a family.
+We are glad and grateful to be together as a family.
 To have a Christmas cake with suet from our butcher.
 To have mashed potatoes with truffles from Villaneuve de Minervois.
 To have a wild venison provided by friends.
 To be able to enjoy all this with the fruit of our labour and the wines made by our friends.
 We are lucky indeed and count our blessings.

 …/to be continued (probably next year)